zerynth/docs-v3/docs/new_posts/2021-03-26-zdevicemanger-cli.md

 layout: blog
 title: zDeviceManger CLI
 ---
-# The ZDM Command Line Interface

-The Zerynth Device Manager Command Line Interface (ZDM CLI) permit interacting with the ZDM via a command line.
+The zDeviceManager Command Line Interface (ZDM CLI) permits interacting with the ZDM via a command line.
 This section is a guide for the most used of the ZDM CLI commands.

 ## Installation

-The ZDM CLI is installed together the Zerynth SDK.
+The ZDM CLI is installed together with the Zerynth SDK.

 !!!
 Important
 	This guide assumes you are using the Zerynth3 SDK.
 Download it [here](https://www.zerynth.com/zsdk/) or update to the latest version!